Skip to main content

 Login

-DLA Conference 2025 "The Future of Equality Law" - online on 7th March 2025 - in an ever-changing world, this year's DLA conference looks into the future of equality and asks: is the challenge of discrimination today increasingly more important than ever?
+Conference Report - "The Future of Equality Law" - online on 7th March 2025 - in an ever-changing world, the DLA 2025 looked into the future of equality and asked: is the challenge of discrimination today increasingly more important than ever?

 Published on